Jun 4, 2018

 - Dating websites

 The best way to protect your workers’ comp claim is to stay off social media entirely.
 If you do post on social media, at least ensure your privacy settings are at the highest level to deter insurance companies.
 It is also a good idea to tell your friends and family to avoid posting anything about you until the case has been closed.

-If you have been injured at work, The Law Offices of Nathaniel F. Hansford, LLC is here to help.
+If you have been injured at work, Hansford McDaniel – Workers’ Compensation Attorneys is here to help.
 Whatever your situation, our Atlanta workers’ comp attorneys will discuss your options, answer your questions, and aggressively uphold your right to a settlement.
 Contact our firm today to schedule a free case evaluation.